aussiedatagal/nsw-food-penalty-map/DEPLOYMENT.md

 npm run build
 ```

-Then commit and push the `frontend/dist/` directory (though this is not recommended - use GitHub Actions instead).
+Then commit and push the `frontend/dist/` directory (not recommended - use GitHub Actions instead).

 ### Troubleshooting

-- **404 errors**: Check that the `base` path in `vite.config.js` matches your repository name
+- 404 errors: Check that the `base` path in `vite.config.js` matches your repository name
-- **Assets not loading**: Ensure the base path is correct and includes trailing slash
+- Assets not loading: Ensure the base path is correct and includes trailing slash
-- **Build failures**: Check GitHub Actions logs in the repository's Actions tab
+- Build failures: Check GitHub Actions logs in the repository's Actions tab